druidim/cart253/assignments/variation-jam-1/README.md

 ## Attribution

--Collision code from FrogsFrogsFrogs by Pippin Barr -Array code from Vertical Circles by Pippin Barr
--JSON text from Tarot by Pippin Barr
+-Collision code from "Overlapping Rectangles" by Pippin Barr -Array code from "Vertical Circles" by Pippin Barr -JSON text from "Tarot" by Pippin Barr